 g) No. 196 of the ITU Convention, which stipulates that telecommunication standardization study groups shall pay due attention to the study of questions and to the formulation of recommendations directly connected with the establishment, development and improvement of telecommunications in developing countries1 at both the regional and international levels;

-h) Resolution 23 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;
+h) Resolution 23 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;

-i) Resolution 69 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;
+i) Resolution 69 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;

-j) Recommendation ITU T D.50 of the ITU Telecommunication Standardization Sector (ITU-T), on general tariff principles – principles applicable to international Internet connection;

-k) Resolution 64 (Rev. Hammamet, 2016) of WTSA, on Internet Protocol (IP) address allocation and facilitating the transition to and deployment of IPv6;
+j) Resolution 64 (Rev. Geneva, 2022) of WTSA, on Internet Protocol (IP) address allocation and facilitating the transition to and deployment of IPv6;

-l) UNGA Resolution 68/302, on the review of WSIS;
+k) UNGA Resolution 68/302, on the review of WSIS;

-m) Opinion 1 (Geneva, 2013) of the World Telecommunication/Information and Communication Technology (ICT) Policy Forum (WTPF), on promoting Internet exchange points (IXPs) as a long-term solution to advance connectivity;
+l) Opinion 1 (Geneva, 2013) of the World Telecommunication/Information and Communication Technology (ICT) Policy Forum (WTPF), on promoting Internet exchange points (IXPs) as a long-term solution to advance connectivity;

-n) Opinion 2 (Geneva, 2013) of WTPF, on fostering an enabling environment for the greater growth and development of broadband connectivity;
+m) Opinion 2 (Geneva, 2013) of WTPF, on fostering an enabling environment for the greater growth and development of broadband connectivity;

-o) Opinion 3 (Geneva, 2013) of WTPF, on supporting capacity building for the deployment of IPv6;
+n) Opinion 3 (Geneva, 2013) of WTPF, on supporting capacity building for the deployment of IPv6;

-p) Opinion 4 (Geneva, 2013) of WTPF, in support of IPv6 adoption and transition from IPv4;
+o) Opinion 4 (Geneva, 2013) of WTPF, in support of IPv6 adoption and transition from IPv4;

-q) Opinion 5 (Geneva, 2013) of WTPF, on supporting multistakeholderism in Internet governance;
+p) Opinion 5 (Geneva, 2013) of WTPF, on supporting multistakeholderism in Internet governance;

-r) Opinion 6 (Geneva, 2013) of WTPF, on supporting operationalizing the enhanced cooperation process,
+q) Opinion 6 (Geneva, 2013) of WTPF, on supporting operationalizing the enhanced cooperation process,

 aware

-a) that one of the purposes of the Union is to promote the extension of new telecommunication technologies to all the world's inhabitants;
+a) that one of the purposes of the Union is to promote the extension of new telecommunication technologies to all the world's inhabitants regardless of age, gender, location, disability and taking into account persons with specific needs and members of marginalised groups, as well as women and children;

 b) that one of the purposes of the Union is to promote and enhance participation of entities and organizations in the activities of the Union and foster fruitful cooperation and partnership between them and Member States;

-c) that, in order to fulfil its purposes, the Union should, among other things, facilitate the worldwide standardization of telecommunications, with a satisfactory quality of service,
+c) that, in order to fulfil its purposes, the Union should, among other things, facilitate the worldwide standardization of telecommunications, with a satisfactory quality of service;

+d) that another purpose of the Union is to promote capacity building related to telecommunications/ICTs among member states, sector members, organisations and best practices in order to share information on the development and deployment of telecommunications,

 considering

+a) that UNGA Resolution 70/125 welcomed the remarkable evolution and diffusion of information and communications technologies, underpinned by the contributions of both the public and private sectors, which have seen penetration of these technologies into almost all corners of the globe, created new opportunities for social interaction, enabled new business models, and contributed to economic growth and development in all other sectors, while noting the unique and emerging challenges related to their evolution and diffusion;

-a) that advances in the global information infrastructure, including the development of IP-based networks used for the Internet, and future protocol developments, continue to be an issue of crucial importance, as an important enabler of achievement of the Sustainable Development Goals (SDGs) as well as social, economic, environmental and cultural development in the twenty-first century;
+b) that advances in the global information infrastructure, including the development of IP-based networks used for the Internet, and protocol developments, continue to be an issue of crucial importance, as an important enabler of achievement of the Sustainable Development Goals (SDGs) as well as social, economic, environmental and cultural development in the twenty-first century;

-b) that emerging telecommunications/ICTs will continue to transform both the Internet and overall achievement of the SDGs;
+c) that emerging telecommunications/ICTs will continue to transform both the Internet and overall achievement of the SDGs as well as increase global connectivity;

-c) the need for preserving and promoting multilingualism on the Internet for an integrating and inclusive information society;
+d) the need for preserving and promoting multilingualism on the Internet for an integrating and inclusive information society;